ArchitecturalDogSoftware/1N4/docs/PRIVACY_POLICY.md

 # Privacy Policy

+*This document is an early draft.
+This should not be considered binding.
+Please reach out with any questions.*

 This document describes what data 1N4 collects and how data from her primary instance is handled.
 Questions regarding 1N4 and her privacy policy should be directed to <https://github.com/ArchitecturalDogSoftware/1N4/issues>.